shigen0/WifiRustler/README.md

 ## How to Use

-Launch with cargo :
+- Launch with cargo :
 `cargo build`
 `cargo run`

-Launch with .exe file :
+- Or launch with .exe file :
 The .exe file is located in target/debug/wifi_rustler.exe or in releases.